 \section{Discussion}

-We have shown evidences that our quantum breakdown model exhibit a crossover from MBL to quantum chaos as $M/N$ decreases across $1$, and undergoes a transition from dielectric to breakdown as $\mu/J$ decreases across $1/2$, which are summarized in the phase diagram Fig. \ref{fig-PD}.
+We have shown evidences that our quantum breakdown model exhibits a crossover from MBL to quantum chaos at small disorder $W$ as $M/N$ decreases across $1$, and persistent MBL at large disorder $W$.
+Accordingly, it undergoes a transition from dielectric to breakdown as $\mu/J$ decreases across $1/2$, and shows no breakdown when $W\gg J$, which are summarized in the phase diagrams of Fig. \ref{fig-PD}.
 At $N=3$ and with disorder potential $W=0$, the model exhibit a Hilbert space fragmentation into exponentially many Krylov subspaces, and is exactly solvable except for very few Krylov subspaces in certain charge $Q$ sectors.
 The solution indicates features of MBL.
 Remarkably, the MBL features can occur in the absence of any translational symmetry breaking randomness, namely, when $\mu_m=\mu$, $J^{ijk}_{m,l}=J$ are all uniformly constant and $W=0$.
 The MBL is robust against a nonzero disorder potential $W>0$.
 We note that our model show rather distinct features (the local and global breakdown, etc) compared to the interacting Wannier-Stark type models \cite{Nieuwenburg_2019,schulz2019,Moudgalya_2021,herviou2021,sala2020,khemani2020}, although both are describing particles in an electric field.
 This is because our underlying settings are different: in our setup, the electrons do not feel the electric field until they are ionized from the atoms.
 For generic $(N,M)$ with $W=0$, we also show that a many-body scar flat band of quantum scar states exists in many charge $Q$ sectors, the origin of which can be understood as the many-body generalization of the line-graph tight-binding models such as the Lieb lattice and kagome lattice models \cite{mielke1991,dumitru2021,lieb1989,bergman2008}.
 It will be intriguing to generalize this idea to construct more interacting models with many-body flat bands or quantum scar states.